-The Company currently has one active mineral exploration property, which is the Thane Property located in north-central British Columbia held through Thane, the details of which are set out below.
+The Company currently has two active mineral exploration properties, the Thane Property located in north-central British Columbia held through Thane, and the Chuck Creek Property located in central British Columbia, the details of which are set out below.
 The Company's principal objective is to explore and develop its properties and to identify other properties worthy of investment and exploration.

 The Company has not yet determined whether its property interests contain reserves that are economically recoverable.
-The recoverability of amounts shown for resource properties and related deferred exploration expenditures are dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete the development of the resource property and upon future profitable production or proceeds from the disposition thereof.
+The recoverability of amounts shown for resource properties and related deferred exploration expenditures are dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete the development of the resource properties and upon future profitable production or proceeds from the disposition thereof.